nrc4867/webcheckers/docs/DesignDoc.md

 player.

 ## Testing
-This section will provide information about the testing performed and the results of the testing
+This section provides information about the testing performed and the results of the testing

 ### Acceptance Testing